Imagine tracing a tree diagram backwards in time, from the tips all the way back to its root.

 By analysing the branch lengths (waiting times) and the number and distribution of nodes in a coalescent tree, researchers can estimate effective population sizes, detect bottlenecks or expansions and model changes in population structure over time.

-What makes the ‘backwards in time’ coalescent approach so powerful is that it doesn’t require a large number of gene copies where even a small sample can provide reliable inferences for the entire population.
+What makes the ‘backwards in time’ coalescent approach so powerful is that it doesn’t require a large number of gene copies.

 Insights from coalescent theory form the foundation of many modern population genetics and phylogenetics analyses, from estimating mutation rates to reconstructing population histories.